camaraproject/Governance/documentation/MeetingMinutes/TSC/TSC-2023-09-07-Meeting-Minutes.md

 * Request for action to review and provide feedback on PR #56

 Discussion/Decisions:
-* Ludovic quickly went through the proposal and in particular the alignement with [CloudEvents](https://cloudevents.io/) [specification](https://github.com/cloudevents/spec) (hosted by CNCF).
+* Ludovic quickly went through the proposal and in particular the alignment with [CloudEvents](https://cloudevents.io/) [specification](https://github.com/cloudevents/spec) (hosted by CNCF).
 * The proposal will be documented in the Design Guideline
 * (**Action**) We encouraged all TSC participants and project members to provide feedback on [PR #56](https://github.com/camaraproject/Commonalities/pull/56)
 * (**Action**) Ludovic has to provide update on this topic for next TSC meeting